 Post-Degree Bachelor of Science in Nursing

-Graduates will meet the entry-level competencies of the professional regulatory body, the Saskatchewan Registered Nurses Association (SRNA) and the Canadian Association of Schools of Nursing (CASN).
+Graduates will meet the entry-level competencies of the professional regulatory body, the College of Registered Nurses of Saskatchewan (CRNS) and the Canadian Association of Schools of Nursing (CASN).
 Graduates will be eligible to write the National Council Licensure Examination (NCLEX).

 Graduates of our program contribute to the scholarship of the nursing profession.
 The Canadian Association of Schools of Nursing (CASN) defines scholarship as "a full range of intellectual and creative activities that may include the generation, validation, synthesis and/or application of knowledge to advance the teaching, research, and practice of nursing" (CASN, 2001).
 Unique to a practice discipline, such as nursing, CASN expects educational programs address the scholarship of service thus requiring graduates to use their specialized knowledge and experience outside the work setting to shape and advance the profession and its values, and contribute to social efforts that benefit humans and society (CASN).